Anteru/liara/docs/source/content.rst

 .. code:: yaml

    ---
-   title: " This is an example"
+   title: "This is an example"
    ---

 You cannot mix the delimiters, i.e. using ``---`` to start and ``+++`` to end will result in a failure.
 Using more characters is also not supported.